-The files of the package are separated to EWARM and e2 studio environment at first level, and to 16 bit boot mode (NOR flash memory) and xSPI0 boot mode (x1 flash memory) at second level.
-Each of the four resulting sample application consists of two projects - one project for the loader program and one project for the application program.
+The files of the package are separated to EWARM and e2 studio environment at first level, and to NOR flash and SPI flash at second level.

+Each of the six resulting sample application consists of two projects - one project for the loader program , one project for the application program and one project for the CPU1 program.